thinkinglabs/thinkinglabs.github.io/_posts/2022-02-11-flowcon-turbulence-thinking-flow-again-jabe-bloom.md

 video: https://www.youtube.com/watch?v=NMr8wDAAH2E
 created_at: 2020-11-02
 category: notes
-tags: [ Flow, Socio Technical System, Systems Thinking, Flow ]
+tags: [ Flow, Socio Technical System, Systems Thinking, Flow, FlowCon ]
 ---

 Thinking about flow from some new perspectives.
 Find opportunities to think about flow.
 Talk about turbulence: how flow is both good and bad.